 Diversity of Economic Systems

-Anthropologists begin by taking a broad approach to the idea of economic systems.
-Economic anthropology “debates issues of human nature that relate directly to the decisions of daily life and making a living” (Richard Wilk in Lavenda & Schultz, 338) or “questions of human nature and well-being” (Hann and Hart in Lavenda & Schultz, 338).
+Anthropologists tend to take a broad approach to the idea of economic systems.
+Economic anthropology “debates issues of human nature that relate directly to the decisions of daily life and making a living” (Richard Wilk in Lavenda and Schultz, 338) or “questions of human nature and well-being” (Hann and Hart in Lavenda and Schultz, 338).

-Many anthropologists think about economic systems in terms of phases of production, distribution, and consumption (Lavenda & Schultz, 339).
-One of the key points anthropologists stress is that production for a cash market is hardly the only way to organize an economic system.
+Many anthropologists think about economic systems in terms of phases of production, distribution, and consumption (Lavenda and Schultz, 339).
+One of the key points anthropologists stress is that production for a cash market is not the only way to organize an economic system.
 People make use of a variety of complex systems that work well without money or markets.

-One example of a different exchange systems are those run through ideas of reciprocity (Lavenda & Schultz, 343-44).
+One example of a different exchange systems are those run through ideas of reciprocity (Lavenda and Schultz, 343-44).
 Such reciprocal exchange relationships characterize gathering and hunting societies.
-For anthropologist Marshall Sahlins (drawing on the work of Richard Lee), this very different way of thinking about human needs led him to coin the phrase the “original affluent society” (in Lavenda & Schultz, 354).
-As we saw when we read Jared Diamond’s “Worst Mistake in the History of the Human Race,” such re-investigations of hunting and gathering challenge the progressivist perspective.
-When Richard Lee asked Ju/’hoansi why they did not grow crops: “Why should we, when there are so many mongongo nuts in the world?” (see Lavenda & Schultz, 354).
+For anthropologist Marshall Sahlins (drawing on the work of Richard Lee), this very different way of thinking about human needs led him to coin the phrase the “original affluent society” (in Lavenda and Schultz, 354).
+As seen in Jared Diamond’s “Worst Mistake in the History of the Human Race,” such re-investigations of hunting and gathering challenge the progressivist perspective.
+When Richard Lee asked Ju/’hoansi why they did not grow crops: “Why should we, when there are so many mongongo nuts in the world?” (see Lavenda and Schultz, 354).

-As Lee discovers during his work, an economic system based on reciprocity can lead to very different social attitudes.
-This becomes clear as people respond to his attempt to “repay” his hosts with a Christmas Ox! (see Eating Christmas in the Kalahari).
-For Lee, this leads him to conclude that “As I read it, their message was this: There are no totally generous acts.
+As Lee discovered during his work, an economic system based on reciprocity can lead to very different social attitudes.
+This becomes clear as people respond to his attempt to “repay” his hosts with a Christmas Ox!
+This leads Lee to conclude: “As I read it, their message was this: There are no totally generous acts.
 All ‘acts’ have an element of calculation. . . .
 After all, to kill an animal and share the meat with people is really no more than Bushmen do for each other every day and with far less fanfare.”

 An Interconnected World

-Although it is interesting to read about anthropological fieldwork, we might also wonder about how the Ju/’hoansi learned to appreciate corn–or how so many people in Africa began growing corn.
+Although it is interesting to read about anthropological fieldwork, we might also wonder about how the Ju/’hoansi learned to appreciate corn and tobacco.
+Or how so many people in Africa began growing corn.
 It is important to realize that the world had become very interconnected before any anthropological studies were conducted, and that the roots of capitalism came from the colonies.